 - For cool-season grasses (grown in the northern parts of the U.S.) like Kentucky bluegrass and creeping red fescue, dethatch your lawn in early spring or late summer to early fall.

-- For warm-season grasses (grown in the southern parts of the U.S.) like Zoysia and bermudagrass, dethatch your lawn in late spring to early summer.
+- For warm-season grasses (grown in the southern parts of the U.S.) like Zoysiagrass and bermudagrass, dethatch your lawn in late spring to early summer.

 Always avoid dethatching when your lawn is dormant or stressed.
 Make sure you don’t dethatch in the peak of summer heat or during a drought, as this can severely damage your lawn.